stetson06/stetson06.github.io/_posts/2022-01-27-image-search-engine.md

 In the code below, we:

 * Specify the directory of the base-set of images
-* Set up empty list to append our image filenames (for future lookup)
+* Set up an empty list to append our image filenames (for future lookup)
-* Set up empty array to append our base-set feature vectors
+* Set up an empty array to append our base-set feature vectors

 ```python